thephez/docs-core/docs/resources/glossary.md

 ## Sentinel

-An autonomous agent for persisting, processing and automating Dash governance objects and tasks, and for expanded functions in Dash Evolution.
+An autonomous agent for persisting, processing and automating Dash governance objects and tasks, and for expanded functions in Dash Evolution. **Note**: Sentinel was deprecated in Dash Core v20.0 when its functionality was integrated into Dash Core.

 ## Sequence number